MicrosoftDocs/azure-devops-docs/docs/boards/boards-faqs.md

 ### Q: Can sub hubs within Azure Boards be disabled?

-**A:** No. While you can disable an entire service, you can't disable Individual pages within a service.
+**A:** No. While you can disable an entire service, you can't disable individual pages within a service.
 To learn more, see [Turn a service on or off](../organizations/settings/set-services.md).

 ### Q: Can I upload my own custom work item type icons?